 Originally created to address high-cost health care, Medicare statutorily excluded hearing care, dental, and vision from coverage – exclusions the program maintains today.
 Even Medicare supplemental insurance (Medigap), which is private health insurance intended to pay for costs and services that original Medicare does not cover, generally does not extend coverage to hearing aids.
 With 10,000 baby boomers reaching the age of 65 every single day and studies showing that one in three people between the ages of 65 and 74 have hearing loss, hearing health coverage is more important than ever.

 Medicare Advantage (or Part C) is a private health insurance offering where Medicare pays a set per person amount to the Medicare Advantage plan, with individuals responsible for any additional premiums, depending on the plan they select.
 Medicare Advantage includes the benefits of original Medicare (Parts A and B) and typically provides additional coverage options for hearing, dental, and vision.
-In fact, 97% of Medicare Advantage plans offer hearing, dental, or vision coverage and over half of Medicare Advantage plans include all three.
+In fact, over 80% of Medicare Advantage plans offer hearing, dental, or vision coverage and over half of Medicare Advantage plans include all three.

 According to a recent survey of American consumers, approximately one in three people between the ages of 65 and 74 have hearing loss and nearly half of those older than 75 have difficulty hearing.
 Hearing loss is associated with higher rates of isolation, depression, dementia, and falls that require hospitalization.
 Just mild hearing loss doubles the risk of dementia, while those with severe loss are 5 times more likely to develop dementia.
 Research shows a link between hearing loss and other serious health issues, yet Medicare only provides diagnostic hearing and balance exams if ordered by a physician and does not extend to hearing aids or hearing tests.